Founder of the Month

 How did you meet your co-founder?

-Benoît and I first met during our first semester at NYU Shanghai.
+Benoît [Van Keer] and I first met during our first semester at NYU Shanghai.
 We quickly bonded over our shared passion for business and entrepreneurship.
 During the Christmas break, he came to visit me in Sydney, Australia, for what was supposed to be four days but ended up being two months due to Covid.
 Fortunately, Sydney never had a lock down so we continued going to expos and picking up consulting gigs while taking classes online.

 When and how did you start getting involved with entrepreneurship resources at NYU, such as the Entrepreneurial Institute?